alan345/TER/README.md

 ```

 - Update the file `env.ts`
-- Run in the terminal:
+- Run in the terminal In the root directory:

 ```bash
 // Install the dependencies